 Admission to the Major

-Please see the "Admissions" page on this website for additional information and the online application.
+Please see the "Admissions" page on this website for additional information and including requirements for change of major applications.

 When planning their program, transfer students should be mindful of lower-division prerequisite course requirements, as well as for meeting collegiate requirements.
 Students transferring into Structural Engineering from outside UCSD have unique circumstances that do not always fit neatly into the course plan.
 Nonetheless, all of the same course requirements apply equally to all transfer students.
 Even though students may enter UCSD with junior-level standing, most transfer students should expect to take up to three years to complete all department requirements.

 Students transferring from California community colleges have typically planned for their transfer by using the ASSIST program that shows how various community college courses translate into UCSD courses.
-Transfer students are strongly encouraged, as soon as possible upon their arrival on campus, to meet with an Undergraduate Affairs Advisor to plan out their academic careers to facilitate their successful completion of the major.
+Transfer students are strongly encouraged, as soon as possible upon their arrival on campus, to meet with an Undergraduate Advisor to plan out their academic careers to facilitate their successful completion of the major.
 Transfer students are encouraged to meet with an Undergraduate Advisor as soon as possible if they think they may have taken an equivalent major class prior to attending UCSD.
 Some common major transfer courses include CAD, MatLab, Statics, Dynamics, and Materials.

-Your academic plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Undergraduate Coordinator or the Undergraduate Affairs Committee.
-Because some courses and/or curricular changes may be made every year, it is imperative that students consult with the department's undergraduate advisors at minimum on an annual basis.
+Your academic plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Chair of the Undergraduate Affairs Committee.
+Because some courses and/or curricular changes may be made every year, it is imperative that students consult with the department's undergraduate advisors at least once on an annual basis.

 Many Structural Engineering courses are offered only once a year and therefore should be taken in the recommended sequence.
 If courses are taken out of sequence, it may not always be possible to enroll in subsequent courses as desired or needed.
 If this occurs, students should seek immediate advice from an Undergraduate Advisor.
 When a student deviates from the sequence of courses specified for the curriculum in the UC San Diego General Catalog, it may be impossible to complete the Structural Engineering major within the normal four-year period.